Naruki-Ichihara/fenics_optimize/README.md

 **morphogenesis** supports cuda-based AMG solver, [AmgX](https://github.com/NVIDIA/AMGX).

 ## Installation

-This repository depends following libraries;

-* FEniCS project
-* pyadjoint
-* NLopt
-* Numpy
-* fecr
-* AmgX

-We highly recommend you use our docker image.
 ### Docker
 Docker enables to build and ship the environment for **morphogenesis** for almost any platform, e.g., Linux, macOS, or windows.